Size Charts

 Tolerance.

 It is not possible to be absolutely accurate in production, so a certain amount of tolerance is allowed for.
 This can vary from brand to brand, and does not usually cause a problem.
-The factories do tend to be more on their toes for the big brands though, so its worth being quite stringent from the start.

 Professional Size Chart.